A Short Survey on Business Models of Decentralized Finance (DeFi) Protocols: Conclusion

 DeFi's financial services have seen massive growth since the \enquote{DeFi Summer}.
-While some tokens achieved a stable cash flow (shown in Figure \ref{fig:revenue}), many others have been subject to cyber-security breaches.
+While some protocols achieved a stable cash flow, many others have been subject to cyber-security breaches \cite{cousaert2022}.
 In 2021 only, the whole DeFi world has suffered almost \$1bn loss due to hacks \cite{cointelegraph_hacks}.
-The most recent hack is dated Dec.
-1st, 2021.
-BadgerDAO, a service that allows Bitcoin to be used as collateral over different DeFis protocols, suffered a \$120m loss \cite{coindesk_badger}.
-Therefore, albeit the exponential growth in DeFi's users and revenue stream, DeFi is yet a risky infrastructure that has to mature over time.
-Whether DeFi will replace or co-exist with the classical financial services and infrastructure is unclear yet, leaving us with open research challenges to unveil.
+The most recent hack is dated December 1st, 2021.
+BadgerDAO, a service that allows Bitcoin to be used as collateral over different DeFi protocols, suffered a \$120m loss \cite{coindesk_badger}.
+Albeit the exponential growth in DeFi's users and revenue stream, DeFi is yet a risky infrastructure that has to mature over time.
+Whether DeFi will replace or co-exist with the classical financial services is yet unclear, leaving us with open research challenges to unveil.